techcultivation/docs/overview.md

 ## Executive Summary

-The Center for the Cultivation of Technology (CCT) will provide a supportive and nurturing environment for free and open source projects.
+The Center for the Cultivation of Technology (CCT) provides a supportive and nurturing environment for free and open source projects.
-We will take care of organizational matters for the projects, including contract management, office and legal setup, organizational structuring, fundraising, progress reporting and tax filing.
-Additionally, CCT will train and empower project maintainers to navigate all organizational matters themselves, so they can choose to set up their own organization using our platform and tools should they wish to do so.
+We take care of organizational matters for the projects, including contract management, office and legal setup, organizational structuring, fundraising, progress reporting and tax filing.
+Additionally, CCT can train and empower project maintainers to navigate all organizational matters themselves, so they are able to choose to set up their own organization using our platform and tools should they wish to do so.

 ## Mission

-We are establishing a not-for-profit company in Germany specifically designed to act as an active fiscal sponsor for Internet Freedom, Free Software and social-change projects.
+We established a not-for-profit company in Germany specifically designed to act as an active fiscal sponsor for Internet Freedom, Free Software and social-change projects.